gcbest/webapp/README.md

 # SnapSnax
-## Solving your food indecisions on meal at a time.
+## Solving your food indecisions one meal at a time.
 ***
 ##Team:
 **Allen Raymond**